JVS Toronto

 Image of laptop displaying the words "Never Stop Learning"

-Are your skills considered valuable by employers in 2020 and into the future?
+Are your skills considered valuable by employers now and into the future?
 Do you know what careers are most valued?
 What skills do you need to add and how?
 Questions about job trends are frequently asked of employment and career counsellors, and answering these questions is never easy.
 Right now, as we face an even more unpredictable and fast changing economic landscape, those questions have increased and become even more fraught.

 Some of us might think that these concerns come mostly from high school graduates, but often they come from career changers of all ages and stages, facing concerns about job instability in a changing labour market, and their ability to adapt to it and stay ahead.